soyart/notes/pages/Nix.md

 			  nix-repl> :p { a.b.c = 1; }
 			  { a = { b = { c = 1; }; }; }
 			  ```
+	- ## Nix files
-	- Each `.nix` file is a Nix expression
+		- Each `.nix` file evaluates to a single Nix expression
 		- ```sh
 		  # Populate the file with expression `1+2`
 		  echo 1 + 2 > foo.nix